sailingpalmtree/python-lint/README.other.md

 # Description

-This repo contains a GitHub action to run code linters and report thheir findings on GitHub.
+This repo contains a GitHub action to run code linters and report their findings on GitHub.

 The currently supported code linters are:
 - [flakeheaven](https://github.com/flakeheaven/flakeheaven),